 Download the Gold Expedition Training Framework

-The area of the Long Mynd in Shropshire is the venue for the training, and it is run by a team of qualified and experienced instructors, all of whom have sound knowledge of DofE expeditions.
-It includes the opportunity for participants to undertake the Expedition Training Framework at Gold level, with emphasis on additional navigation techniques, enabling participants to develop confidence at navigating, and other aspects required to successfully complete practice and qualifying expeditions.
-The training is ideal for both ‘direct entrants’, participants who have completed either Bronze or Silver levels, or participants who require a ‘refresher’ prior to undertaking an expedition.
+The area of the Long Mynd in Shropshire is the venue for the training and it is run by a team of qualified and experienced instructors, all of whom have sound knowledge of DofE expeditions.
+It includes the opportunity for participants to undertake the Expedition Training Framework at Gold level, with emphasis on additional navigation techniques, enabling participants to develop confidence at navigating and other aspects required to successfully complete practice and qualifying expeditions.
+The training is ideal for both ‘direct entrants’; participants who have completed either Bronze or Silver levels or participants who require a ‘refresher’ prior to undertaking an expedition.
 Training is a combination of classroom and outdoor based learning.
 The base is at ‘Longmynd Adventure Camp‘, a fully equipped campsite & centre, with easy walking access onto the Long Mynd.

+Our practice expeditions are open to individuals or any number of participants from a DofE Group and you do not have to have completed the Gold expedition training with us!
 They also offer participants who are unable to form a team within their DofE Centre, the opportunity to complete the practice element of the Expedition section.
 The expeditions are run by a team of experienced and qualified supervisors, all of whom have sound knowledge of the DofE.
 Route planning and pre-expedition checks take place the day before the start of your expedition, which also allows for the required ‘acclimatisation’ period.

 “Finally recovered and unpacked after an amazing week in the Brecon Beacons.
 Thank you to everybody who was a part of the week and helped make it such a fantastic and enjoyable time.
-The assessors and supervisors were exceptional, and without them it wouldn’t have been such a amazing experience. 😀 Thank you all!!!”
+The assessors and supervisors were exceptional, and without them it wouldn’t have been such a amazing experience. 😀 Thank you all!!”

-Our qualifying expeditions are open to individuals or any number of participants from a DofE Group, and you do not have to have completed the Gold expedition training, or practice expeditions with us!
+Our qualifying expeditions are open to individuals or any number of participants from a DofE Group and you do not have to have completed the Gold expedition training, or practice expeditions with us!
 They also offer participants who are unable to form a team within their DofE Centre, the opportunity to complete the Expedition section.
 The expeditions are run by a team of experienced and qualified supervisors, all of whom have sound knowledge of the DofE.
 Route planning and pre-expedition checks take place the day before the start of your expedition, which also allows for the required ‘acclimatisation’ period.

 ““Hi Dave.
 Just wanted to say a huge thank you .
 As you know, I’ve done my Gold training, Practice and Qualifier with CTS and it’s been a great experience from start to finish.
 Lots of support and plenty of fun and laughter too, which gets you through the challenge.
 Best of luck with future CTS activities.”

-Brecon Beacons (Eastern area) – Brecon Bunkhouse
+Brecon Beacons – Black Mountains area – Brecon Bunkhouse (near Talgarth, Powys)

 “Hi Dave.
 Thanks for all you did for us and all the other assessors on our Duke of Edinburgh Gold expedition.
 It was one of the best experiences I have ever had, and I never knew Duke of Edinburgh could be so much fun.”